Extreme heat events are becoming more frequent and intense, leaving older people more vulnerable in the community

 Griffith University is aligned to the United Nation's Sustainable Development Goals (SDGs) and is committed to ensuring good health and wellbeing, reducing inequalities and combating climate change, working towards a healthier, fairer and more sustainable world for all.

-The Ethos project is inviting older Queenslanders to register their interest in participating in the in-home trials of the early warning heat detection and response communication system during the 2024-2025 summer period.
+We are inviting older Queenslanders to register their interest in participating in the in-home trials of the heat health early warning system during the 2024-2025 (Phase 2) summer period.
+Be a part of this important work.

 Community events